Oieswarya/Maptcha/README.md

 ```
 Ensure that you have the appropriate permissions to execute the job script.

+The final scaffolds will be located here: ~/Maptcha/Output/Final/finalAssembly.fa, within the Output folder of the Maptcha directory.

 **Requirements:**
 You will still need the following modules:
 - C++14 (or greater) compliant compiler